ruiaylin/test/redis/redis-source-parse/replication_readme.md

 	    }
 	}

+	/* Start a BGSAVE for replication goals, which is, selecting the disk or
+	 * socket target depending on the configuration, and making sure that
+	 * the script cache is flushed before to start.
+	 *
+	 * Returns REDIS_OK on success or REDIS_ERR otherwise. */
+	int startBgsaveForReplication(void) {
+	    int retval;

+	    redisLog(REDIS_NOTICE,"Starting BGSAVE for SYNC with target: %s", server.repl_diskless_sync ? "slaves sockets" : "disk");

+	    if (server.repl_diskless_sync)
+	        retval = rdbSaveToSlavesSockets();
+	    else
+	        retval = rdbSaveBackground(server.rdb_filename);

+	    /* Flush the script cache, since we need that slave differences are
+	     * accumulated without requiring slaves to match our cached scripts. */ if (retval == REDIS_OK) replicationScriptCacheFlush();
+	    return retval;
+	}

 	/* Replication cron function, called 1 time per second. */ void replicationCron(void) {
 	    /* If we have attached slaves, PING them from time to time.